 Under the Règlement d'application de la Loi sur l'encadrement des chiens du gouvernement du Québec (Quebec government’s Dangerous Dog Law): "A dog that has bitten or attacked a person or a pet and has caused injury may also be declared potentially dangerous by a local municipality."

 Whenever a dog or cat is outside the residential unit or outbuildings of its guardian, the animal must be kept on a leash not exceeding 2 metres in length, or restrained by means of a device (fastening, fencing, etc.) that prevents it from leaving the property.
+If you see a stray dog or cat, you can contact 311 or the animal controller at 450 455-3371, ext.
+2599.

 It is important that dog guardians be equipped at all times with means to remove and dispose of feces in a hygienic manner, whether on public or private property.
 Dogs are prohibited in the City’s parks, playgrounds and public places.